-Establishment of marram grass Ammophila arenaria from culms, seeds and rhizomes on the island of Voorne, Zuid, Holland, the Netherlands
+Establishment of Ammophila arenaria (marram grass) from culms, seeds and rhizomes

 van Der Putten W.H.
 (1990) Establishment of Ammophila arenaria (marram grass) from culms, seeds and rhizomes.
 Journal of Applied Ecology, 27, 188-199.